-To complete this task, you need the FPGA VI and the host VI you want to communicate between.You can run FPGA code on the host computer to test the logic of the code without investing the time to compile it.
-Testing the communication between the host VI and the FPGA VI, on the host computer, saves time and makes it easier to repeat tests until you are ready to deploy to the FPGA.
+To complete this task, you'll need the FPGA VI and the host VI you want to communicate between.You can run FPGA code on the host computer to test the logic of the code without investing the time to compile it.
+Testing the communication between the host VI and the FPGA VI, on the host computer, saves time and makes it easier to repeat tests until you're ready to deploy to the FPGA.

 Create the following diagram to communicate with the FPGA VI from a host VI.